daken04/Scribble-Party/Readme.md

 Scribble Party is a web application designed to facilitate virtual parties where users can join rooms, chat, and collaboratively draw on a shared canvas.
 The application is built using React for the frontend, Node.js for the backend, PostgreSQL as the database, and utilizes Socket.IO for real-time communication.

+## Technologies Used
+- **Backend**: Node.js, Express, PostgreSQL, Socket.io
+- **Frontend**: React, Tailwind CSS, Socket.io-client
+- **Containerization**: Docker

 ## Features

-- User registration and authentication
-- Create and join party rooms
+- Real-time collaborative drawing
-- Real-time chat within party rooms
+- Real-time chat functionality
-- Collaborative drawing on a shared canvas
-- Admin controls to delete parties
+- User authentication
+- Party management (create, join, leave, delete)
+- Responsive design with Tailwind CSS

 ## Prerequisites